 Remember, it’s important you contact us straight away if you think your card is lost or stolen.
 You can do this via Internet Banking, our app or by giving us a call.
 We’ll cancel it for you and order you a new one.
-If you’re under 16, the parent or legal guardian named on your account will need to make the call for you.

 We hope you enjoy your new debit card.
 If you’re looking for more tips and guidance, watch our other videos on the Smart Start webpage.

 Keep making the most of Smart Start.Back to top